Intuitive website design to reduce friction

 To put it in a nutshell

 Make the experience on your website as enjoyable and frictionless as possible for your visitors.
 Create an intuitive website that is easy to navigate.
-Take the basic principles behind our decisions and behaviour into account.
+Take the basic principles behind our decisions and behavior into account.
 As a result, you will reduce friction and increase not only conversion but also customer satisfaction.

 Apart from your design, also the way you phrase your copy has an impact on your conversion.
 Find out more about the power of framing to nudge customers.